 Establishing boundaries can interrupt someone’s attempts to gaslight you and provide some physical and emotional space.

-The next time it happens, you might say:
+The next time it happens, consider these responses:

 • “It seems we remember things differently, so let’s move on.”